-Comments:
+Comments :

-Overall Cor mments:
+Overall Co mments:

-D " '

-Work Product: eet minimai a acceptable competencies 3 o \qed No n the following co mponents:
+Does the s tudent's performance m eet minimal a cceptable competencies 2 on the following co mponents:

+Work Product: ☐ Yes □ No

-Scientific Paper: □ Yes □ No
+Scientific Paper: ☐ Yes □ No

-Oral Defense: □ Yes □ No
+Oral Defense : ☐ Yes □ No

-Has the stu dent passed the CQE? ☐ Yes □ No
+Has the stu udent passed the CQE? ☐ Yes □ No

-for the student to pass the COE.
+If "N No," describe the revision ns necessary for the student to pass the e CQE:

-To the ordinate page and σ α - .

-of two faculty members ining Committee (CTC). must serve on the committee.
-The Chai r must be a mem per of the
+n of two faculty members nining Committee (CTC). on the committee.
+The Ch air must be a mem ber of the

-Members and Signature e.

-Committee Members and Signature CTC Member?
+Committee Members and Signature es: CTC Member?
 Approve?

-Chair: Printed Name Signature 🗆
+Chair:

-Co-Chair:

 Printed Name Signature

+Co-Chair: 🗆

+Printed Name Signature

+Member: 🗆

-Member: Printed Name Signature 🗆
+Printed Name Signature

-1 miled Name Olgridiai
+Member: 🗆

-Member: Printed Name Signature 🗆 П
+Printed Name Signature

-$^{^3}$ Definition of Minimal Acceptable Competencies = 90% of all competencies on pages 1-2 are rated as a level of 4 or 5, and \underline{no} competencies are rated at a level of 1 or 2
+$^{^2}$ Definition of Minimal Acceptable Competencies = 90% of all competencies on pages 1-2 are rated as a level of 4 or 5, and no competencies are rated at a level of 1 or 2